-Securing Hybrid Working: Combining NAC with ZTNA for Seamless Access
+Securing Hybrid Work: Combining NAC with ZTNA for Seamless Access

-This authoritative technical guide covers the architectural convergence of Network Access Control (NAC) and Zero Trust Network Access (ZTNA) to secure hybrid working environments across corporate, retail, hospitality, and public sector venues.
+This authoritative technical guide covers the architectural convergence of Network Access Control (NAC) and Zero Trust Network Access (ZTNA) to secure hybrid work environments across corporate, retail, hospitality, and public-sector venues.
 It provides a phased deployment blueprint, real-world case studies, and compliance guidance for IT architects and CTOs who need to eliminate the security gaps created by isolated on-premises and cloud access domains.

 Listen to this guide